 economic manipulation by outsiders had destroyed the greater part of Ioway

+life.
 The Civil War aroused some of the old martial instincts which gave them

 direction, and the greater part of Ioway men went away to fight on the side of